gauravbhand1611/oms-documentation/everything/guidelines/documentation-guideline.md

 * Facilities App
 * Company App

-When writing the full name of an app, such as the Fulfillment App, ensure that the "A" in "App" is capitalized.
+When writing the full name of an app, such as the Fulfillment App, "A" in "App" should be capitalized.

 ### 6.2.
 Systems

 * HotWax Commerce
 * Shopify (We write e-commerce as “eCommerce”)
+* Shopify POS
 * NetSuite
 * RetailPro
 * EasyPost